DinoHub-SubT/dsta_deploy/docs/docker/azure-docker-basestation.md

         # go to the deploy top level path
         cd ~/deploy_ws/src

+        # (optional) remove any previously created docker containers
+        ./deployer -s azure.basestation.docker.rm

         # create the basestation docker container
         ./deployer -s azure.basestation.cpu.docker.shell

 **Verify Docker Containers**

-        # ssh into your VM (if not already done so), change the below command to match your VM ssh access
+        # ssh into your VM, change the below command to match your VM ssh access
         # -- you can switch your docker context instead of ssh
         ssh azure.basestation